jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

 ----

 *********************************************************************************
-separate and equal factory
+separate and equal person
 *********************************************************************************

-I want the :ref:`factory function<test>`
+I want to move the :ref:`person function<extract person function>` to separate it from the tests.

 ----